Love Again (soundtrack): Commercial performance

-Love Again debuted at number one in Quebec and number 77 on the Canadian Albums Chart.
-It spent first three weeks at the top of the chart in Quebec.
+Love Again debuted at number one in Quebec and at number 77 on the Canadian Albums Chart.
+It spent its first three weeks at the top of the chart in Quebec.
 In the United States, it reached number 20 on Billboards Top Soundtracks chart, and also peaked at number 42 on Top Current Album Sales and number 71 on the Top Album Sales chart.

 In the United Kingdom, Love Again entered the UK Soundtrack Albums chart at number two.
-It also debuted on three other UK albums charts: number 16 on UK Downloads, number 22 on UK Sales and number 24 on UK Physical Sales.
+It also debuted on three other UK albums charts: number 16 on the UK Downloads Chart, number 22 on the UK Albums Sales Chart, and number 24 on the UK Physical Albums Chart.
 Love Again also peaked at number 32 on the Scottish Albums Chart.

-Other European chart entries include numbers 10 in Belgium's Wallonia, 19 in Switzerland (number six in Romandy), 24 in Belgium's Flanders and Portugal, and 32 on the Polish Physical Albums chart.
-In France, Love Again peaked at number 11 on the Top Physical Albums chart and number 43 on the Top Albums chart, based on sales and streaming.
+Elsewhere in Europe, the album reached number 10 in Belgium's Wallonia, number 19 in Switzerland (including number six in Romandy), number 24 in both Belgium's Flanders and Portugal, and number 32 on the Polish Physical Albums chart.
+In France, Love Again peaked at number 11 on the Top Physical Albums chart and number 43 on the overall Top Albums chart, based on sales and streaming.

 Track listing

-All songs performed by Celine Dion, except three scores by Keegan DeWitt.
+All songs are performed by Celine Dion, except the original film score compositions.